SherryPlatform/RelayLab/ReadMe.md

 the robotics is started with R. I think maybe I can called this project RelayLab because I hope this implementation can help Dr. Relay Zhang improve his course.

-I also put this name to Large Language Model called DeepSeek, it has came out many other ideas for this name.
+I also asked this name to a large language model called DeepSeek, and it came up with many other ideas for this name.
 So, I think this project name is OK to use.

 ## Documents